 That being said, Olive Garden does its best to supplement this shortcoming with great customer service and mutability to meet the needs of the consumer.
 Ask nicely, and they will do all in their power to substitute or remove a vegetable/meat in your ravioli.

-Due to preliminary preparation of the raviolis, this option is not always a possibility, but don’t hesitate to ask.
+Due to a preliminary preparation of the raviolis, this option is not always a possibility, but don’t hesitate to ask.
 Most employees are happy to do their best in serving the exact meal you want.
 Olive Garden may charge a premium for their service and delicious food, but you really do get what you pay for.

 Vegetarian Options and Modifications